 - That the Funds' shareholder reports contain a statement that a description of this policy and procedures is available (i) without charge, upon request, by calling a specified toll-free (or collect) telephone number; (ii) on the Funds' websites if applicable; and (iii) on the Commission's website.
-If a request for the proxy voting record is received, the Funds must comply within three business days by first class mail; - That the report contain a statement that information regarding how the Funds voted proxies during the most recent 12-month period ended June 30 is available (i) without charge, upon request, by calling a specified toll-free (or collect) telephone number;

-or on or through the Funds' websites, or both; and (ii) on the Commission's website.
-If a request for the proxy voting record is received, the Funds must comply within three business days by first class mail.
-If website disclosure is elected, Form N-PX must be posted as soon as reasonably practical after filing the report with the Commission, and must remain available on the website as long as the Funds disclose that it is available on the website.
+If a request for the proxy voting record is received, the Funds, via their adviser/administrator, must comply within three business days by first class mail; - That the report contain a statement that information regarding how the Funds voted proxies during the most recent 12-month period ended June 30 is available: - I. without charge, upon request, by calling a specified toll-free (or collect) telephone number; or on or through the Funds' websites, or both; and - II. on the Commission's website.
+If a request for the proxy voting record is received, the Funds, via their adviser/administrator, must comply within three business days by first class mail.
+With respect to website disclosure Form N-PX must be posted as soon as reasonably practical after filing the report with the Commission, and must remain available on the website as long as the Funds disclose that it is available on the website.